 Although survey-based estimates of total biomass assume a catchability (and size-independent selectivity) of 1, previous assessments for flathead sole and other BSAI flatfish had identified a relationship between bottom temperature and survey catchability (e.g., Wilderbuer et al. 2002; Spencer et al., 2004; Stockhausen et al., 2011).
 A plot of mean bottom temperatures from the EBS shelf survey and the Hippoglossoides spp survey biomass index are shown in Figure 9.5.
 Bottom temperatures are hypothesized to affect survey catchability by affecting the stock distribution and/or the activity level of flatfish.
 The spatial distribution of flathead sole has been shown to shift location in conjunction with shifts in the location of the cold pool on the EBS shelf.
 This relationship was investigated in previous assessments for flathead sole (Spencer et al., 2004) by using annual temperature anomalies from data collected at all survey stations as a covariate of survey catchability.
 Model results from that assessment indicated the utility of this approach and was used in several subsequent assessments (e.g., Stockhausen et al., 2012, McGilliard et al. 2014, and McGilliard et al. 2016).
 However, in the 2014 and 2016 assessments and in preliminary 2018 model runs the model estimated close to no relationship between temperature and catchability and this relationship was removed from the 2018 assessment, and is not included here either.
 Figure 9.5 shows that the trend in mean bottom temperature has been different from the trend in the survey biomass index since 2015.
 It is possible that a relationship exists between the cold pool, other factors, and flathead sole distribution, but that average summer bottom temperature is too coarse a variable to represent the environmental drivers of flathead distribution and catchability.
-Notably, 2018 was the first year in history of the EBS shelf survey that no temperatures below 2 deg C were observed (no cold pool was observed; the cold pool is defined by the summer EBS trawl survey as a pool of water with temperatures below 2 deg C).
+Notably, 2018 was the first year in history of the EBS shelf survey that no temperatures below 2℃ were observed (no cold pool was observed; the cold pool is defined by the summer EBS trawl survey as a pool of water with temperatures below 2℃).

 Sex-specific survey age, conditional age-at-length and size composition data for flathead sole only from the EBS shelf survey only (“standard” survey areas) were included in the assessment.
 Survey ages for 1982, 1985, 1992-1995, and 2000-2019 were used.
 Survey size composition data were available for 1982-2018, and used in all years because the conditional age-at-length approach prevents double counting the data.
 A maximum age (plus group) of 20, and lengths were binned using 2 cm size bins, from 6 cm to 58 cm.
-Figure 9.6-Figure 9.7 show length-at-age data for flathead sole by sex, cohort, and year from the EBS shelf survey.
+Figures 9.6 and 9.7 show length-at-age data for flathead sole by sex, cohort, and year from the EBS shelf survey.

 Analytical approach